graphieros/vue-data-ui/README.md

 ## Tooltip #tooltip-before & #tooltip-after slots

 Customize tooltip contents with #tooltip-before and #tooltip-after slots.
-It is that easy to include an image, another chart or any other content into your tooltips.
+Is it that easy to include an image, another chart or any other content into your tooltips.
 It's an alternative to the config option tooltip.customFormat, in case richer tooltip content is needed.

 Both slots expose the following object: